mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ![](img/TrainState.png)

-The train operator can monitor the train state (speed, throttle state, break state and power state) from the Train control HMI panel.
+The trains operator/driver can monitor the train state (current speed, throttle state, break state and power state) from the Train Control HMI program.

 **Train’s Senor-Power physical wire connection to PLC and auto control logic**

-The train content 2 safety control to avoid collision happens:
+The trains system incorporates two safety control mechanisms to prevent collisions:

-- Auto collision avoidance : each train will have a front collision detection sensor, when the sensor detected front got a train in a distance, it will auto trigger the break to slow down the train speed.
+- **Auto Collision Avoidance**: Each train is equipped with a front collision detection sensor.
+When this sensor identifies the presence of another train within a specified distance, it automatically triggers the brakes to slow down the train speed, ensuring collision avoidance through automated response.
-- Manual collision avoidance : when the train operator find the train speed got exception or he think if there is a possible collision, he can press the train emergency stop button to stop the train.
+- **Manual Collision Avoidance**: In addition to the automated system, train operators have the ability to intervene manually.
+If an operator observes irregular train speed or anticipates a potential collision, they can activate the train's emergency stop button, bringing the train to an immediate halt.
+This manual intervention provides an additional layer of control for addressing unforeseen situations and ensuring the safety of the railway system.

-The train control PLC logic is shown below:
+The train control PLC wire connection and the ladder logic is shown below:

 ![](img/TrainSafeCtrl.png)

-- For each PLC there will be one coil to control the train's power, when the coils is turn off, the train throttle will be set to 0 and the break will on.
+- For each Programmable Logic Controller (PLC), a dedicated coil is assigned to regulate the train's power.
+When this coil is deactivated, the train's throttle is set to 0, and the brakes are engaged.
-- The train sensor will be linked to PLC's input, the sensor state will be record in a PLC holding register (HR0), then the holding register will trigger the ladder logic to change the break control coil.
+- The train sensor, linked to the PLC's input, records its state in a PLC holding register (HR0).
+Subsequently, the holding register triggers the ladder logic, initiating a change in the brake control coil.
-- The train speed sensor will be record in another holding register(HR1) and the HMI will read the speed data from the register.
+- Additionally, the train speed sensor data is recorded in a separate holding register (HR1), accessible to the Human Machine Interface (HMI), which reads and displays the speed information

-In normal state, the front collision detection sensor is not allowed to be changed by any Modbus control cmd from HMI.
-It can only be set by the train’s electrical sensor (such as a radar).
+Under normal operating conditions, the front collision detection sensor is safeguarded against modifications via any Modbus control command from the HMI.
+Its settings can solely be altered by the train's dedicated electrical sensor, such as a radar.

-Attack malware will use illegal cmd to overwrite the front collision sensor’s state to mess up the train’s auto control logic to cause the trains accident
+In the event of an attack, malicious commands will be employed to unlawfully overwrite the state of the front collision sensor.
+This illicit manipulation aims to disrupt the train's automatic control logic, potentially leading to a collision scenario.

 #### OT-Attack Procedures

-As Introduced in the previous section, we need to implement 2 kind of attack False Data Injection (FDI) and False Command Injection (FCI) to bypass the auto and manual train collision avoidance  safety mechanism to make the train accident happens.
+As mentioned in the preceding section, we are required to execute two types of attacks: False Data Injection (FDI) and False Command Injection (FCI), aimed at circumventing the safety mechanisms for both auto and manual train collision avoidance, ultimately leading to a simulated train accident.

-False Data Injection (FDI) :  we need to inject the incorrect front sensor detection data in the PLC's sensor data record holding register to bypass the auto collision avoidance mechanism.
+- **False Data Injection (FDI)** :  In this attack, the objective is to inject inaccurate data into the PLC's sensor data record holding register, specifically targeting the front sensor detection.
+By manipulating this data, we aim to deceive and bypass the auto collision avoidance mechanism, tricking the system into failing to detect potential collisions.

-False Command Injection : we need to inject the incorrect train power control command to the train power coil to override the train operator's emergency stop action.
+- **False Command Injection** : In this attack scenario, our goal is to inject incorrect commands into the train power control, specifically targeting the coil responsible for controlling the train's power.
+By overriding the normal functioning of this control mechanism, we intend to circumvent the train operator's emergency stop action, thereby compromising the manual collision avoidance safety mechanism.

+These attacks collectively illustrate the potential vulnerabilities in the train's safety controls, emphasizing the importance of robust cybersecurity measures in critical infrastructure systems.

 ##### Attack Pre-condition Introduction

 In this demo, the false data injector has been installed in the previous IT-network attack.
-The victim machine (ip) which will the run the injector is in trains control PLC ‘s allow read and allow write list.
+The victim machine (IP address) which will the run the injector is in trains control PLC ‘s allow read and allow write white list.
 The effected VMs in the OT network is shown below:

 ![](img/AttackDiagram.png)

-The attack demo will show a false command injector program to attack the OT-system control chain: Train Control HMI -> Train Control PLC -> Real-world Trains in the railway system will illegal PLC Modbus control request.
+The attack demo will show a false command injector program to attack the OT-system control chain: `Train Control HMI` -> `Train Control PLC` -> `Real-world Trains` in the railway system with illegal PLC Modbus control request.

 The injector will issue the illegal/false Modbus command (such as inject the train front detection sensor’s holding register’s state) to make the PLC generate the incorrect electrical signal to the train then cause the trains accident happens.